jeremy-rifkin/cpptrace/README.md

 # 30-Second Overview

-Generating traces is as easy as calling `cpptrace::print_trace`:
+Generating traces is as easy as:

 ```cpp
 #include <cpptrace/cpptrace.hpp>